c2r0b/otabs-js/README.md

 #ordered-tabs
 Library to create ordered tabbed content using jQuery

+##Synopsis
+This simple jQuery code has been created as a simple solution when you need to display tabbed content in the same order of a list.
+It is meant to speed up the html markup proces and avoid list-content reference errors.

 ##Installation
 Simply include the js file (or minified js) to your html:
 ```html